A Republican mayor talks about the border – and why he supports Harris

 Vice President Harris is very different from the candidate that she was four years ago.
 The experience that she’s had in the White House has taught her the importance of governing from the middle.
 I am not afraid of a Harris administration coming in and being this hair-on-fire, progressive administration that the Trump campaign is painting it to be.

 The bipartisan immigration and border bill was very much a compromise.
-It was green lit by Senate Republican leader Mitch McConnell.
+It was green-lit by Senate Republican leader Mitch McConnell.
 And if the votes were there, that was going to happen.
 Until Donald Trump decided that it was not in his best interests.

 Kamala Harris has already said she would sign that.
 To me, that’s an indication that she’s pragmatic.

 The same is true of her economic policies.
-They’re focused on food inflation, on housing affordability and availability, on real-life, middle-America problems.
+They’re focused on food inflation, on housing affordability and availability, on real-life, Middle America problems.
 It’s not a socialist agenda.

 Donald Trump’s economic policies are troubling because he’s going to double tariffs.
 I don’t think that’s a very Republican policy.
 He’s going to create housing supply by deporting millions of people.
 I don’t think that’s a smart policy that economists and Republicans would endorse.

-Mesa has a lot of members of the Church of Jesus Christ of Latter-day Saints, to which you also belong.
+Mesa has a lot of members of The Church of Jesus Christ of Latter-day Saints, to which you also belong.
 Do your LDS values inform your politics?

 For many years, people like myself have been taught in church: “Hey, it’s okay to be a Democrat.
 It’s okay to be a Republican.
 Sometimes you need to zigzag between the two.”
 But there’s been an underlying, maybe less-said, emphasis on, really, you can’t be a Democrat because of abortion.